sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 remember that you can't do anything expensive in that callback or other things will stop that share the same thread.

+Try as much as you can, anything that can get stuck.
+Maybe it's something as simple as a log statement, for example, the logger is now blocked writing to a file.
+The synchronous version worked in tests, but now something happened in production, the permissions were wrong, a backup has locked a file, etc., and everything pauses.
+(Not only what you're trying to do - but everything else that _coincidentally_ might be using the same thread.)

 # What if Processes Were Not Expensive?

 What if processes were not expensive?
 Would you use them instead of callbacks (reactive)?

-Enter Elixir.
 In Elixir processes are not expensive and they are protected in the same way operating system threads are protected.
 Of course you can have tons of asynchronous stuff happening, but if all your processes are waiting on I/O, for example waiting for a database request to complete, they all would be blocked.